aleron75/redlog/README.md

     Activity 'a' not allowed in Project 'team-2' (id: 325)

-Configure the allowed activities for given project in the `config.yml` file according to your Redmine settings.

-Unfortunately the APIs of the version of Redmine I'm using doesn't provide the activities allowed in a project, that would avoid the need of above mentioned configuration.
+Unfortunately the APIs of the version of Redmine I'm using doesn't provide the activities allowed in a project.

+If you configure a `REDMINE_SESSION` in `.env` (taken from the `_redmine_session` cookie from a browser in which you are authenticated), redlog tries to get that list via HTTP call.

+If this doesn't work, it falls back to a list of allowed activities for given project configured in the `config.yml` file.

 ## Contributing
 Contributions are very welcome; refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for further details.